sbandur84/Free-OpenVPN-Connect-SCRIPT-for-Linux/README.md

 # Free VPN Connect for Linux
 ## Easy connect to free OpenVPN services with FreeVPNconnect.sh bash script
-You can establish free VPN connections with nothing but this script from Terminal.
 **Functions:**
 * Check for OpenVPN instalation and install
 * Download popular free VPN service profiles
 * Automatic password retreaval from web pages
 * Select downloaded free OpenVPN profile
 * Connect to selected profile
+You can establish free VPN connections with nothing but this script from Terminal

 #Instalation
 * Download latest release